 The types of acoustical criteria vary considerably among municipalities.
 Often specific pieces of equipment have maximum permissible levels, operating under normal conditions.
 Typically, the equipment levels expressed in dBA, are measured at a distance of 50 feet.
 Another group of communities do not restrict the limits of specific equipment, but rather address aggregate or area construction site noise.
-Some utilize the property boundary of impact while other municipalities specify a distance from the construction site which in some instances measures 1,000 feet.
+Some utilize the and the state of the state property boundary of impact while other municipalities specify a distance from the construction site which in some instances measures 1,000 feet.